- Is Visitor Insurance The Same As Travel Insurance?

 Medical Expenses in Visitor Insurance

 When you look for a Visitor Insurance Quote, you will look at the plans designed to indemnify you against high healthcare costs in Canada.
-Normally, those plans provide hospitalization and emergency medical care; sometimes they include dental emergencies, too.
+Normally, those plans provide hospitalisation and emergency medical care; sometimes, they include dental emergencies, too.
 Understanding the scope of these plans is crucial for any traveller, especially if you have pre-existing conditions.

 Travel Insurance: Beyond Medical Care